Showing posts sorted by relevance for query Finding God in All Things. Sort by date Show all posts

 I'm a gay man in San Francisco.
 I've been living here since 1974.
 I'm a former Jesuit—I’d been in Berkeley studying theology—and when I came out, I stayed.
 I did all the crazy kind of things that people do when they first come out—particularly the men of my generation who were just beginning to do the things we were really capable of in spite of all the discrimination against us.
 I drove a cab for a number of years, and I started a wood shop, perfect for a guy with a degree in theology, but I didn't really feel much like practicing any religion.
 When I met Harvey Milk, I joined the fight for gay rights.
 I had a partner, and we tried to build a life here in gay Mecca.

-Then, all of a sudden in the mid-80’s, our friends began dying, huge numbers. . .first it was called gay cancer, then it was called GRID. . .nobody really knew what it was, but it was terrifying.
+Then, all of a sudden in the mid-80s, our friends began dying, huge numbers. .. first it was called gay cancer, then it was called GRID. nobody really knew what it was, but it was terrifying.
 Towards 1987-88 I felt that I had to do something, although this was also a process of me overcoming my own fears, of dealing with them.
-I had many friends that were diagnosed, and everybody was dealing with the fear, the loss and the not-knowing what we were really dealing with.
+I had many friends who were diagnosed, and everybody was dealing with the fear, the loss, and the not-knowing what we were really dealing with.

 I had first moved into the Zen center on Hartford Street to practice meditation, to get away from a relationship that was ending, and to put some perspective around all that.
 Very quickly after I packed my bags, my partner and I closed our business, we made and sold furniture, and ended our relationship.
 So there I was living in this Zen center-hospice, and I started doing some general carpentry work, fixing bathrooms, getting rooms ready for the men who would live with us.
 It just was the next thing to do, right in front of me.
 This quickly lead to finding money to pay for the building materials; then more organizational stuff; and by 1990, I followed Steve Allen as executive director of the hospice.
 Looking back, it was something that my Jesuit training, and everything, prepared me for though I didn't have much experience with non-profits and no experience in health care.

-Back then people with HIV-AIDS died quickly after being diagnosed. . .
+Back then, people with HIV/AIDS died quickly after being diagnosed. . .
 3 weeks, 6 weeks, a few months, perhaps a little bit longer in rare cases.
 It felt like we were picking up bodies off the street.
-Some months 100 men died in our neighborhood, the Castro.
+Some months, 100 men died in our neighborhood, the Castro.
 You'd walk down the street, pass someone you knew who looked pretty healthy.
 Then you'd see him 2 weeks later and he’d aged 40 years.
-Within a year or two I said to myself "Oh my god, where did my friends go."
+Within a year or two, I said to myself, "Oh my god, where did my friends go?"
 No one knew what to do, or how to behave around those infected—these were friends.
-Of course a lot of us were afraid of catching the disease, because no one knew how it was transmitted, although we had our suspicions, no one really knew.
-No one knew if it was poppers, or kissing, or if it really was sex and drugs and rock and roll.
-That didn't appear on the horizon for a while because no one wanted to give those things up.
-Sexual freedom was part of our emancipation, or that’s what we though.
+Of course, a lot of us were afraid of catching the disease, because no one knew how it was transmitted, although we had our suspicions, no one really knew.
+No one knew if it was poppers, or kissing, or if it really was sex, drugs, and rock and roll.
+That didn't appear on the horizon for a while because no one wanted to give up those things.
+Sexual freedom was part of our emancipation, or that’s what we thought.
 Denial was a big part of the epidemic’s horrifying spread through the community.

 Issan said that the only real thing that we could do was to take care of what was in front of us, take care of life as it presented itself.
 He said HIV was like a guest who’d come and knocked at the door, and couldn’t be turned away.
 When one member of the small meditation community, JD, became so sick that his partner Pierre could no longer care for him, despite the misgivings of some in the community—Issan could be very firm, even stubborn, when he was sure of the next thing he had to do—he moved JD into the bedroom next to his.
 And he began looking after his immediate needs, which included martinis after evening meditation, spicy hot dogs, and cable TV.
 It was a very simple concept—just take care of people in the most basic way and sustain a normal life for as long as possible.
 And be as happy as you could—no matter what.

-Even if people couldn’t see the compassion in what Issan was doing, most everyone trusted him enough to give money.
+Even if people couldn’t see the compassion in what Issan was doing, almost everyone trusted him enough to give money.
 Another friend of his bought the building next to our small Victorian house, and we bought back the lease.
-That gave us rooms for another 5 people.
-Within a year we had 8 beds for people with HIV-AIDS plus 6 people to take care of them, Issan, Phil Whalen, a zen priest, as was Steve Allen, and his wife, Angelique, Michael Jamvold, myself, and David Bullock.
+That gave us room for another 5 people.
+Within a year, we had 8 beds for people with HIV-AIDS, plus 6 people to take care of them, Issan, Phil Whalen, a zen priest, as was Steve Allen, and his wife, Angelique, Michael Jamvold, myself, and David Bullock.
 We shared a life together—we meditated, had fun.
 We worked hard and cried.

 What also started to become clear, we were charting new territory.
-We were the only Zen center in the United States to put meat, chicken and sausages on our vegetarian, Zen, table.
-People with HIV needed protein.
-There were a lot of other things that broke rules, both in Zen terms, and hospice-wise.
-When we had to take care of getting the drugs adjusted so that people could have a fairly comfortable life, we got help from Visiting Nurses and Hospice (Steve Allen worked out a contract with them to provide a full-time nurse and certified nursing attendants using moneys already allocated for care from the city).
-As I started to investigate how we could get money for hospice, I discovered that for most insurance and federal funding, people had to have a 6 month diagnosis to receive assistance and they couldn't take any drugs which would prolong life.
+We were the only Zen center in the United States to put meat, chicken, and sausages on our vegetarian, Zen table.
+People with HIV need protein.
+There were a lot of other things that broke rules, both in Zen terms and hospice-wise.
+When we had to take care of getting the drugs adjusted so that people could have a fairly comfortable life, we got help from Visiting Nurses and Hospice (Steve Allen worked out a contract with them to provide a full-time nurse and certified nursing attendants using money already allocated for care from the city).
+As I started to investigate how we could get money for hospice, I discovered that for most insurance and federal funding, people had to have a 6-month diagnosis to receive assistance, and they couldn't take any drugs, which would prolong life.
 Issan said that’s crazy because he wanted people to live and enjoy life as much as they could for as long as they could.
-There was a new, experimental drug called Foscarnet which prevented, or at least retarded, blindness caused by CMV retinitis.
+There was a new, experimental drug called Foscarnet, which prevented, or at least retarded, blindness caused by CMV retinitis.
 It had to be given intravenously.
-The nurses from hospice were not allowed to do that with hospice patients so I recruited a small group of volunteers who learned how to administer it.
-Then several patients wanted to sign up for drug trails of the new HIV drugs that began to appear.
+The nurses from hospice were not allowed to do that with hospice patients, so I recruited a small group of volunteers who learned how to administer it.
+Then several patients wanted to sign up for drug trials of the new HIV drugs that began to appear.
 It would probably have been prohibited in more formal hospice settings, but somehow, I convinced VNA to not report any person at Maitri who enrolled in a drug trial.

-The partner of my friend Michael who was dying called Maitiri “the house of death” when I suggested that he move Michael in.
+The partner of my friend Michael, who was dying, called Maitiri “the house of death” when I suggested that he move Michael in.
 I was pretty offended.
 I saw what we were doing as creating a house of life.
-While I was trying to figure out how to keep the cable TV from being shut off, and lamb stew on the table, there were times I thought I was running “animal house.”
+As I struggled to keep the cable TV from being shut off and lamb stew on the table, I sometimes felt like I was running “Animal House.”
 There were lots of humorous, funny things going on all the time.
-Yes, people were dying, in the 2 + years I was there 82 people died in those 8 beds, and I was with almost every one of them.
-I won’t deny that it tested my defenses, that it was trying, and stressful work.
+Yes, people were dying, in the 2 + years I was there, 82 people died in those 8 beds, and I was with almost every one of them.
+I won’t deny that it tested my defenses, that it was trying, and that it was stressful work.
 There was always a poignancy about life at Maitri.
 But when death is simply part of life, it becomes easier to sustain what we think of as normal life.

 Bit by bit, we did put something together, and what we created is now the longest surviving AIDS hospice, “home and hospice for people with AIDS,” in the city.
 The morbidity rate from HIV/AIDS has gone down enormously, thank god.
 Only a few people actually die in the hospice now, so the current staff deals with things like drug addiction, and adherence to medical protocol for the antiviral drugs, respite care, things that Issan would have encouraged us to do to make life as normal and happy for as long as it lasts.
 What we did in the early days of the epidemic and what continues to be done now is really extraordinary.